Deformations of categories of coherent sheaves via quivers with relations: Deformations of singularities via their noncommutative resolutions

 Let us first recall the commutative deformation theory of the singularity $X_k = \Spec C$.
 Note that the relations of $C$ can be written in matrix form as follows:

 The commutative deformations of $C$ are parametrized by the Harrison cohomology $\Har^2 (C) \subset \HH^2 (C)$.
 We have a decomposition

-and the versal family of commutative deformations of $C$ is the union of these two subspaces, i.e.\ the family consists of two irreducible components $\mathbb A^{k-1}$ and $\mathbb A^{k-3}$ intersecting in $0$ (see for example \cite{altmann,pinkham,riemenschneider,stevens}).
-The fibres of this family may be described explicitly by modifying the matrices in the presentations (\ref{presentation1}) and (\ref{presentation2}) to read
+and for all $k \geq 2$ there exists a versal family with a component $\mathbb A^{k-1}$ called {\it Artin component} corresponding to the first summand of $\Har^2 (C)$ (see for example \cite{altmann,pinkham,riemenschneider,stevens}).
+For $k = 4$ the versal family also contains a second irreducible component $\mathbb A^1$ and for $k > 4$ an embedded component at $0 \in \mathbb A^{k-1}$ (see \cite[p.~11]{stevens2}).
+In the Artin component, the fibres of this family may be described explicitly by modifying the matrices in the presentation (\ref{presentation1}) to read